 Reducing Electricity Costs in the Conference Room with Motion Sensor Light Switches

 We talk a lot about efficiency in the office, bringing you some suggestions to save time over the course of your business day.
 Which can cut down on personnel and room rental costs.
-But there are other ways you can save your company money, including in energy costs.
+But there are other ways you can save your company money, including reducing electricity costs.
 Keeping the lights on is important, but in an empty conference room or seldom-used space, they’re just costing you and your company money.
 Of course, the simple adage your dad always used about turning the lights off as you leave a room is still good advice, but here, too, technology can help us: today we’re talking about motion sensors that only turn the lights on when the room is occupied.

 NPR recently profiled a San Francisco company that discovered its desks and meeting rooms were occupied only a fraction of the workday.
 Do you know how your company compares in terms of office and conference room usage?
 Chances are, there may be some room for savings, especially in spaces that are used less often.
 The EPA predicts the following savings if energy-saving measures are implemented: